gsalaman/recipes/creme_brulee.md

 Stir in 1 more cup cream to cool down mixture.

 Whisk 5 egg yolks together in bowl until uniform.
 Whisk in about 1/2 cup of the cream mixture until loosened and combined.
 Add 1 tsp vanilla extract.
 Whisk again with another 1/2 cup.
 Then do the rest.
-(Strain into a 2 quart pitcher…discard solids.
-Not necessary as we're not doing vanilla bean)  Pour this evenly into the ramekins.
+Pour this evenly into the ramekins.

 Gently place the baking dish on the oven rack.
 Pour boiling water into the baking dish…don’t splash any water into the ramekins!!!
 Want water at about 2/3 height of ramekins.